rhyse-bendell/mitm_abs_marsColony/Documentation/mitm_documentation.md

 - Metrics derive from events or authoritative snapshots.
 - Logging should represent actual transitions, not inferred guesses.

+### 15.10 Runtime Invariants

+The following assumptions should remain true unless intentionally redesigned:

+- Agents do not teleport.
+- Brains do not directly mutate world state.
+- Construction progress must occur through simulator actions.
+- Validation is determined by simulator-side rules.
+- Metrics should derive from events or authoritative snapshots.
+- Communication emission is not equivalent to communication success.
+- Shared knowledge requires uptake, not mere broadcast.
+- Task packages define domain truth; planners adapt within those rules.
+- Failure states are analytically meaningful and should not be hidden.
 ---

 ## Part VI.
 Agent Cognition and Internal Architecture